Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/agent_security.md

 ## Agent configuration file

-While the agent configuration allows setting up credential-based configuration as environment variables with clear text, it doesn't provide the necessary security.
+Although the agent configuration allows setting up credential-based configuration as environment variables with clear text, it doesn't provide the necessary security.
+Instead, you can do one of the following:

-To overcome that, 2 technics can be used:

-* referencing data keys within `@secret` resource created in Central.
+* Reference data keys within `@secret` resource created in Central
-* scripting the agent startup with openSSL
+* Script the agent startup with openSSL
-* using Docker secret for the Dockerized agents
+* Use Docker secret for the Dockerized agents

-{{< alert title="Warning" color="warning" >}}If you are running your traceability agent in [offline mode](/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage/), you cannot secure your password with @Secret because there is no connectivity from the agent to Amplify platform where the secret is stored.{{< /alert >}}
+{{< alert title="Warning" color="warning" >}}If you are running your Traceability Agent in [offline mode](/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage/), you cannot secure your password with @Secret because there is no connectivity from the agent to Amplify platform where the secret is stored.{{< /alert >}}

-### Using the @Secret resources in Central
+### Use the @Secret resources in Central

-This first technic will help you to store your password or any sensitive information inside Amplify Central directly.
+This will help you store your password or any sensitive information inside Amplify Central directly.
 This will work only when the agent is "connected" to Amplify Central.

-#### Creating secret resource in Central
+#### Create secret resource in Central

 * Create a yaml file with a resource definition for secret in environment scope: